 That’s a good starting point for most people’s macros, but you’ll need to customize the portion size based on your own goals and requirements.
 You should factor in other foods you’re eating with your rotisserie chicken.

 For example, if you’re having a salad on the side, you may need to consider what’s in the salad, as well as how much of it you’re eating.
 And don’t forget that sauces and dressings add carbs and calories to your meal!

 If you’re on a calorie-restricted diet, you may need to limit your rotisserie chicken portion size.
 One leg and thigh usually contains around 250-300 calories.
 If that’s too many for your meal plan, cut it back to a smaller portion.

 Another consideration is timing.
 If you’re having your rotisserie chicken as a late-night snack, you may want to adjust the portion size accordingly.
-Eating a large meal late in the evening can interfere with sleep and digestion.
+Eating a large meal late in the evening might interfere with sleep by causing indigestion.
 Keep your plate light and portion-controlled.

 Not to mention, a greasy chicken sandwich or plate of wings may not be the best bedtime snack (heartburn, indigestion, and restlessness can be a few unwanted side effects).

 Satiety may be an issue to consider as well.
 If you tend to overeat, it’s a good idea to bulk up your meal with fiber-rich veggies or a healthy fat source.
 This will help keep you full and satiated, so you don’t end up peckish an hour later.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 What To Do With Rotisserie Chicken Keto Recipes

 One of the reasons this type of chicken is so popular is its versatility.
 Let’s break down a few classic recipes, as well as some creative spins on the dish.